Special Interests

 Dr. Hoh is board-certified by the American Board of Neurological Surgery (ABNS) with additional certification of Recognition of Focused Practice by the ABNS for CNS Endovascular Surgery.

-Dr. Hoh is a past co-chair and member of the editorial board of the Journal of Neurosurgery and a past member of the editorial board of the Journal World Neurosurgery.
+Dr. Hoh is a past co-chair and member of the editorial board of Journal of Neurosurgery and a past member of the editorial board of World Neurosurgery.

 Dr. Hoh is an NIH-U01-funded principal investigator of the CAPTIVA (Comparison of Anticoagulation and anti-Platelet Therapies for Intracranial Vascular Atherostenosis) Trial, an NIH StrokeNet multicenter prospective double-blinded randomized trial for stroke prevention in patients with symptomatic intracranial atherosclerotic stenosis.

-Dr. Hoh is an NIH-R01-funded principal investigator of basic science research investigating the biologic mechanisms of cerebral aneurysm formation and rupture, as well as innovative tissue engineering technology to improve the treatment of cerebral aneurysms.
+Dr. Hoh is an NIH-R01-funded principal investigator of basic science research investigating the biologic mechanisms of cerebral aneurysm formation and rupture, brain injury after subarachnoid hemorrhage, as well as innovative tissue engineering technology to improve the treatment of cerebral aneurysms.
 He is also an investigator on national and international clinical trials focused on stroke, cerebral aneurysms, carotid stenting and endarterectomy, and vasospasm.

-Below Dr. Hoh Explains the Mechanisms, Formation and New Approaches to the Treatment of Brain Aneurisms
+Below Dr. Hoh Explains the Mechanisms, Formation and New Approaches to the Treatment of Brain Aneurysms.

 Laboratory